Afrikaans literature: Resisting anglicisation

 Even though the roots of the Afrikaans language movement date from 1875, the movement did not spread in a major way until after the Treaty of Vereeniging in 1902.

 According to literary historian Jack Cope, the first literary works in Afrikaans were born out of the despondent atmosphere that followed the defeat of the two Boer Republics and the systematic British war crimes of the Second Anglo-Boer War.
 For this reason, the first Afrikaans writers and poets were considered heroes for defending their people, language, and culture against efforts by the British Empire to destroy all three.

 Sir Alfred Milner, the Royal Governor of the newly formed Union of South Africa, launched an effort to use both the government and the educational system to force the Afrikaners and Coloured people to switch to English.
 In response, Afrikaans was standardized as a language and was first used in a standard form in memoirs written by Boer men and women about their experiences in the war.
 Furthermore, Milner's coercive Anglicization campaign significantly backfired and instead mobilized the Afrikaners to take back control of both the government and the educational system.

 Eugène Marais, a morphine addicted poet, scientist, and former journalist whose newspaper criticisms of President Paul Kruger had made him a highly unpopular figure in the Republic of Transvaal, switched from writing in English and Dutch to in Afrikaans during the era that followed the British defeat of the Boer Commandos.
-As the leader of the Second Afrikaans Language Movement, Marais work was translated into various languages either late in his life or after his death.
+As the leader of the Second Afrikaans Language Movement, Marais's work was translated into various languages either late in his life or after his death.

 From 1905 Marais studied nature in the Waterberg ('Water Mountain'), a wilderness area north of Pretoria, and wrote in his native Afrikaans about the animals he observed.
 His studies of termites led him to conclude that a termite colony ought to be considered a single organism, a prescient insight that predated the elaboration of this idea by Richard Dawkins.
 Also in the Waterberg, Marais also studied the black mamba, spitting cobra and puff adder.
 Moreover, he observed a specific troop of baboons at length, and from these studies there sprang numerous magazine articles and the books My Friends the Baboons and The Soul of the Ape.
 He is acknowledged as the father of the scientific study of the behaviour of animals, known as Ethology.